NethermindEth/Forta-Agents/CompoundV3-Bots/Reserves-Monitor/README.md

 ## Alerts

 - COMP2-1-1
-  - Fired when `reserves` reaches or exceeds the `targetReserves` in any of comet contracts.
+  - Fired when `reserves` reaches or exceeds the `targetReserves` in any of Comet contracts.
   - Severity is always set to "Medium"
   - Type is always set to "info"
   - Metadata includes: